This one's for you

 Suitability of works which must be suspended, hung in windows, are especially heavy, are very large, require a power source, or have other special installation requirements will be determined on an individual basis.
 Artists may be asked to assist with the installation and de-installation of their work.

 Artists are requested to volunteer for one or more shifts as gallery sitters/docents during the exhibition.
-Summit Artspace Gallery relies on volunteers.
+Summit Artspace Gallery relies on volunteers to assist with monitoring the gallery.

 Care will be taken when handling and displaying all artwork, however Summit Artspace waives responsibility for either damage or loss of artwork.